 Lost Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Find Lost Arizona Traffic Ticket Information

-Some drivers can look up information about their lost traffic tickets online using Arizona's Public Access to Court Information tool.
+Some drivers can look up information about their lost AZ traffic tickets online using Arizona's Public Access to Court Information tool.

-To use this tool:
+To use the Arizona traffic ticket lookup tool:

-- The court handling your ticket must not be included on the list of unavailable courts.
+- The court handling your traffic ticket must not be included on the list of unavailable courts.
 (Unfortunately, this list includes many city courts.)

 - You must be able to enter at least your last name or the case number.

 NOTE: Even if you find your ticket case, you should check the information with a representative from your traffic court.
 The state regularly updates information on the website, and some ticket information is incomplete or outdated.